SAP-samples/build-code-connect-2024/Customer_Loyalty_Program/6_Add_UI_to_Application.md

 ## Add UI

-1. Go to back to the Storyboard and add a UI application. **TODO: FIX SCREENSHOT - PROJECT NAME**
+1. Go to back to the Storyboard and add a UI application.

 ![](./Images/6_Screenshot_1.png)